MİM405

 Course Description

-This course focuses on the intersection of architecture and artificial intelligence (AI), aiming to explore the transformative potential of AI tools in architectural design, presentation, and research processes.
-Theoretical foundations of AI, its innovative applications, and its implications in architectural design, presentation, and research serve as the core topics of the course.
+This course focuses on the intersection of architecture and artificial intelligence (AI), exploring the transformative potential of AI tools in architectural design processes, visualization, and presentations.
+Students will examine the theoretical foundations of AI applications in architecture, ethical concerns, and the implementation of cutting-edge AI technologies in the field.

-Throughout the semester, students will be introduced to various AI models and tools, including text-to-text generators such as ChatGPT and Google Bard, as well as text-to-image and image-to-image generators like Midjourney, Leonardo AI, Stable Diffusion, Luma AI, Adobe Firefly, DALL-E, RunwayML, and Microsoft Sketch2Code.
-These tools offer a range of functionalities, including conceptual art generation, idea development, site analysis, generative design, image editing, 3D modeling, video synthesis, style transfer, and converting hand-drawn sketches into HTML code.
+Throughout the course, students will be introduced to a range of AI tools such as ChatGPT, Midjourney, Leonardo AI, Stable Diffusion, Luma AI, Adobe Firefly, DALL·E, RunwayML, and Microsoft Sketch2Code.
+These tools serve various purposes, including conceptual art generation, ideation, site analysis, generative design, image editing, 3D modeling, video synthesis, style transfer, and converting hand-drawn sketches into HTML code.

 Textbook and / or References